morgando/nbody/README.md

 velocity/position estimations in the call to the Nbody constructor in the main method.
 Again, check the comment for the constructor of the Nbody class to see specifications about these parameters.

+Graphs file contains a brief explanation of methods and graphs created with generated data.

 ## @author Morgan Douglas
 ## @version 01/13/18